Lecturer of Urban Planning

 - Examining an Issue from Every Side Urban Planning students enrolled in Community Scholars and Comprehensive Project efforts work together to tackle problems of significant scope and complexity

-His current work identifies and promotes economic development policies that address the consequences of economic restructuring in the Southern California region.
+His current work identifies and promotes economic development policies that address the continued consequences of economic restructuring in the Southern California region.
 He works extensively with organized labor, as well as community organizations, public and non-profit agencies, and the private sector.

 Revitalizing Manufacturing Industry and Jobs in Los Angeles